Simple API Integration

 # Terraform configuration for API infrastructure

-resource "aws_api_gateway_v2_api" "main_api" {
+helpful useful resource "aws_api_gateway_v2_api" "main_api" {

-name = "strategic-api-integration"
+title = "strategic-api-integration"

 protocol_type = "HTTP"